Induction of transition mutations by spontaneous tautomeric shifts

 In the original double-stranded DNA molecule, A in the standard (amino) form pairs with T. During replication, the two strands separate.
 In the upper diagram, T pairs with A as usual, which replicates the wild-type sequence.
 In the lower diagram, A has undergone a tautomeric shift to the non-standard (imino) form A', which pairs with C. In the next round of replication, the imino A' shifts back to the amino A form, which pairs with T, which again reproduces the wild-type sequence.
 Replication of the other strand pairs C with G. By comparison with the original molecule, the result is a T C mutation.
 A tautomeric shift in one strand has produced a transition mutation in the complementary strand.
 If the mutation occurs in the germline, it will be transmitted to future generations.

-IMPORTANT: Note that a tautomeric shift is not itself a mutation, but a transient change to an alternative form of the molecule.
+IMPORTANT: a tautomeric shift is not a mutation, but a transient proton shift to an alternative form of a base, which results in a mutation.

 HOMEWORK: Based on this diagram, demonstrate that the tautomeric shifts of the other three bases also produce transition mutations.